gzhu06/GenerativeSourceSeparation/generator/glow/README.md

 Unconditional audio generator Glow

 ## Introduction
-We provide uncontional generator training for modeling source priors, conditional version is easy to implement based on unconditional version.
+We provide uncontional generator training using MUSDB18 for modeling source priors, conditional version is easy to implement based on unconditional version.
 In Glow generator training, we use apex from NVIDIA.

 ## Usage

 ### Model training

+In data preparation, we use `musdb18_data_prep.py` to resample, trim and split the original MUSDB18 audio files.

-Go to corresponding generator folder, create json file similar to given template file in ./configs folder first</br>
+Before training, create json file similar to given template file in ./configs folder first</br>
-Run init first to create list for training and test, then run: </br>
+Run `init_musdb.py` first to create list for training and test, then run: </br>
 ```
 python init_musdb.py -m musdb -c ./configs/musdb.json
 ```